-C. Joint Information Center (JIC)

-Information Center (JIC) is preferred.
+- C. Joint Information Center (JIC) - a.
+If the situation permits and the incident dictates, the emergency public information activities should be coordinated via some form of Joint Information System (JIS).
+Utilizing a Joint Information Center (JIC) is preferred.
 The JIC is located within the EOC and provides a physical location where representatives from all agencies involved in incident response can collocate to share information and develop unified statements regarding the incident.